dotnet/AspNetCore.Docs/aspnetcore/performance/memory.md

 - The working set drops from 500 MB to 70 MB.
 - The GC does generation 0 collections multiple times per second instead of every two seconds.
-- The GC threshold went from 300 MB to 10 MB.
+- GC drops from 300 MB to 10 MB.

 On a typical web server environment, CPU usage is more important than memory, therefore the Server GC is better.
 If memory utilization is high and CPU usage is relatively low, the Workstation GC might be more performant.
 For example, high density hosting several web apps where memory is scarce.